Is There a Diet for Gout?

 Plant-Based Diet

-It’s been said that a plant and grain-based diet is good for overall health—our cardiovascular health, gastrointestinal system, and more.
-This works to help reduce gout flares, too!
+It’s been said that a plant and grain-based diet is good for overall health, our cardiovascular health, gastrointestinal system and more.
+This works to help reduce gout flares, too.
 If you have gout, keep these foods in your diet: low-fat or non-fat dairy products; fresh vegetables and fresh fruit; and nuts and grains.

-Many gout specialists have studied the diet’s effect on uric acid.
-At best, a healthy/balanced diet may beneficially contribute to a reduction of uric acid levels by 1.0 mg/dL.
-This reinforces the importance of taking daily medication—and not simply relying on dietary changes.
+This reinforces the importance of taking daily medication and not relying on only dietary changes.
 Those who have gout should stay hydrated and maintain a healthy, balanced diet.
 The DASH diet and Mediterranean diet are good models to follow when trying to eat healthier.

 What Lifestyle Changes Should I Make?

-Know your uric acid level—and “Go for Six”
+Know Your Uric Acid Level—and “Go for Six”

-Knowing your uric acid level is as important as knowing your other healthy benchmark numbers—like cholesterol, blood pressure and heart rate.
+Knowing your uric acid level is as important as knowing your other healthy benchmark numbers like cholesterol, blood pressure and heart rate.
 The Gout Education Society recommends people with gout aim for a healthy uric acid level of 6.0 mg/dL or below.
 Your doctor will determine the level that is right for you.
 It’s also important to check your uric acid levels every six months to ensure target levels are being met.

-Exercise regularly
+Exercise Regularly

 Adults should engage in moderate-intensity physical activities for at least 30 minutes most days of the week, according to the Centers for Disease Control and Prevention.
 This includes activities such as walking briskly or swimming laps, mowing the lawn, dancing, swimming or bicycling on level terrain.
 Increasing the intensity or the amount of time you are physically active can have even greater health benefits and may be needed to prevent weight gain.
-Develop an appropriate exercise program that is tailored to your body, lifestyle and needs.
-Always check with your physician before starting any new or vigorous exercise program.

-An obese person is three times more likely to develop gout than someone with a normal body weight.
+An obese person is three times more likely to develop gout than someone with a healthier body weight.
 Avoid crash diets, since fast or extreme weight loss can increase the amount of uric acid in the body.
 High-protein diets that contain high-purine foods may also be a problem for people with gout.

-Stay hydrated
+Stay Hydrated

 Many dietitians recommend consuming at least 64 ounces of water daily and more if you are exercising.
 Water helps the body transport nutrients and waste, regulates body temperature and cushions joints and tissues.
 Research also suggests that drinking adequate water might guard against kidney stones and constipation.
 Avoid sports drinks sweetened with high-fructose corn syrup.

-Take vitamins
+Take Vitamins

 The risk of gout appears to be lower in men taking daily vitamins.
 Vitamin C may be a useful supplement in the 500 to 1,000 mg per day range.

-In addition to knowing your uric acid number – aiming for 6.0 mg/dL or below – you should also be keeping track of these other healthy benchmarks, too!
+In addition to knowing your uric acid number, aiming for 6.0 mg/dL or below, you should also be keeping track of these other healthy benchmarks, too.

 Gout Cartoons